A model category structure on the category of simplicial multicategories: The Dwyer-Kan model structure on S - SymMulticat

-4. The morphism $f$ is a $\mathrm{trivial \ fibration}$ if $f$ is a DK-equivalence and a DK--fibration. \end{defn} A morphism is a trivial fibration iff it is surjective on objects and locally a trivial fibration. \begin{theorem} \cite{Be} The category $\mathbf{SCat}$ of simplicial categories admits a cofibrantly generated model structure in which the weak equivalences are the DK-equivalences and the fibrations are the DK-fibrations.
+3. The morphism $f$ is a {\bf trivial fibration} if $f$ is a DK-equivalence and a DK-fibration. \end{defn} A morphism is a trivial fibration if and only if it is surjective on objects and locally a trivial fibration.

+Let $S$ be a set.
+We recall \cite[Section 7]{DK2} that the category {\bf S}\text{-}{\bf Cat}$(S)$ has a model structure in which the weak equivalences and the fibrations are the simplicial functors which are locally a weak homotopy equivalence and a Kan fibration, respectively. \begin{theorem} \cite{Be} The category {\bf S}\text{-}{\bf Cat} of simplicial categories admits a cofibrantly generated model structure in which the weak equivalences are the DK-equivalences and the fibrations are the DK-fibrations.
 A generating set of trivial cofibrations consists of

-(B1) $\{\mathcal{F}(2,X)\overset{\mathcal{F}(2,j)} \longrightarrow \mathcal{F}(2,Y)\}$, where $j$ is a horn inclusion, and
+(B1) $\{2_{X}\overset{2_{j}}\longrightarrow 2_{Y}\}$, where $j$ is a horn inclusion, and